Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

    * An Additive Model that will regularize the loss function.

 ![image](https://user-images.githubusercontent.com/91752852/142588079-b80406de-332f-4ae5-bab1-d1ebc42811e1.png)
-Fig :Gradient boosting updates values of the observations at each iteration.
+Fig 8:Gradient boosting updates values of the observations at each iteration.
 Weak learners are trained to fit the pseudo-residuals that indicate in which direction to correct the current ensemble model predictions to lower the error(Source:[Ensemble methods: bagging, boosting and stacking](https://towardsdatascience.com/ensemble-methods-bagging-boosting-and-stacking-c9214a10a205))

 #### Extreme gradient boosting or XGBoost:
 * XGBoost is an implementation of gradient boosting that’s designed for computational speed and scale.